zsunpku/BearClub-Data-Science-Project/README.md

 >This is the Capstone project of workshop, aiming at finding the most important factors impact hotpot sales.

 ## Note
+- All of the six problems are the tasks in the workshop and are highly time-limited.
+Thus the coding/methods/analyses can definitely be greatly improved.
+There is no limitation on using my code, but the use should be at your own discretion.
+Bug fixes through PR are highly welcomed.
-The datasets used here are collected by [Bearclub](http://www.xiong99.com.cn/) and are thus not shared here due to copyright issues.
+- The datasets used here are collected by [Bearclub](http://www.xiong99.com.cn/) and are thus not shared here due to copyright issues.
 (Sorry about that.)